sudhabioinfo/Single_cell_RNAseq_workflow/README.md

 The scripts provided in this repository were obtained from https://github.com/kpatel427.
 The workflow has been run and the outputs are provided.
+This repository contains cloned or adapted materials from public sources.I do not claim ownership of the code in this repository.
+All credit belongs to the original authors.
+This repository is used **only for learning and testing purposes**.